13 Top-Rated Attractions & Things to Do in Bucharest

 Exploring Bucharest is about understanding a complex past that is giving way to its modern sensibility as a booming European capital.
-Find the best places to visit with our list of the top attractions and things to do in Bucharest.
+Discover the best places to visit in this dynamic city with our list of the top attractions and things to do in Bucharest.

 1. The Old Town